 Urgent care, and the healthcare industry, continued an interesting evolution in 2016.
 While urgent care continues to mature as an industry within the healthcare umbrella, external factors of litigation, technology, and capitalism force the outpatient delivery method into ever-increasing redefinition.
-Were we correct about what would happen in urgent care in 2016?

 What does the next year hold for urgent care?
 Likely, we’ll see urgent care, and patient-driven needs, stretch into other healthcare entities and spread its reach into areas beyond healthcare.
 Urgent care is expected to reach a $30.5 billion share of the healthcare market by 2020, just three years from now.

 Here are the top five trends we’re watching for urgent care in 2017:

 1. Interoperability Growth and Healthcare App-EMR Integration with Urgent Care

 Wearable healthcare apps are everywhere—to track everything from hours of sleep to your heart rate or blood sugar levels.
 Still relatively siloed, wearable health apps—including consumer-facing healthcare tech products—will continue to be limited in usefulness until they “talk” to vital parties in healthcare maintenance (more than just the patient).
 The race to connect healthcare apps and products to EMRs and doctors is on.